code-rush/BattleshipGame/README.md

 4. After placing ships, use __make_move__ endpoint to play game.
 5. When you place a move, 'O' will be used to show if you hit the ship else 'X' will be showed.

+__Note:__ Total there are four boards.
+There are two boards to place ships and two boards to play.
+The user who places ships on their ships board is being played by the opponent.

 Enjoy!